mfikria/pokedex/README.md

 # [Pokedex](https://pokedex-portal.herokuapp.com)

+The web can be accessed on [https://pokedex-portal.herokuapp.com/](https://pokedex-portal.herokuapp.com/)
+Note: sometimes the graphql server on pokeapi-graphiql.herokuapp.com is not available.
+So, please check the availability of server first.

 Single Page Application using javascript, the application consumes Poke-API.
 - User can browse pokemon in infinite list
 - User can view detailed information of each pokemon